da-crivelli/dls-polypico/README.md

 ## Description

+The following is a reverse engineering / documentation effort of the original `LinPolyPiCo-V5.py` code generously shared by Polypico.

-First looks for the platform.
+The code first looks for the platform.
 - if Windows: look at COM ports
 - if Linux: look at `/dev/ttyUSB`